This information will help you care for yourself after your breast implant surgery.

 - The skin of your reconstructed breast may become pink or red.

 These are not signs of infection.
 They are signs that your body is adjusting to the implant.
-Call your doctor’s office if the redness or fever doesn’t improve 48 hours after your surgery.
+Call your doctor if the redness or fever doesn’t get better 48 hours after your surgery or if your temperature gets higher than 101° F (38.3° C).

-- Do not shower or wet your bandage for the first 48 hours after surgery.
+- Don’t shower or wet your bandage for the first 48 hours after surgery.

 - You may shower 48 hours after your surgery if:

-- You do not have a drain or
+- You do not have a JP drain or

 - You have a drain that is covered with a clear waterproof cover.

-- If you have a drain and you do not have a waterproof cover or the cover has fallen off, you can shower 48 hours after your drain has been removed.
+- If you have a JP drain and you don’t have a waterproof cover or if the cover has fallen off, you can shower 48 hours after your JP drain has been removed.
 You may shower from the waist down or take a sponge bath while you still have the drain.

 - Avoid baths, hot tubs, and swimming pools for at least 6 weeks after your surgery.